PaymonJ/class_system/README.md

-# code_sample
+# class_system
 ## Introduction

-This code sample consists of a small application used for managing the grades of a classroom.
+This application, called Class System, is used for managing the grades of a classroom.
 The classroom's data is comprised of data relating to each student which is comprised of a student number and a grade.
 The student data can be entered manually in the program itself, or read from a properly formatted `.CSV` file.

 Within the program, one can do the following:
 * add students to a classroom either manually or read from a `.CSV`